 - If any encroaching structure is deemed to be causing a safety hazard or interfering with the maintenance of a utility, the City or utility company will require it to be removed, at the owner’s cost.

-- Encroachments should not be confused with right-of-way work permits issued by the City of Savannah’s Traffic and Streets Department for work to be completed within a street, lane or sidewalk.
+- Encroachments should not be confused with right-of-way work permits issued by the City of Savannah’s Mobility Services Department for work to be completed within a street, lane or sidewalk.
 View more information on right-of-way work permits.

 - An encroachment must comply with all existing City codes, rules and regulations, the Americans with Disabilities Act, the City’s Zoning Ordinance, Sign Ordinance and other applicable ordinances.

-- Outdoor dining items (i.e. chairs, tables, umbrellas, etc.), although considered encroachments, are handled through the City of Savannah Tourism Management and Ambassadorship department.
+- Outdoor dining items (i.e. chairs, tables, umbrellas, etc.), although considered encroachments, are handled through the City of Savannah Office of Special Events, Film, and Tourism Department.
 To learn more, visit their website.

 Petitions for Real Property (other than Encroachments)

 Real Property Services handles various requests involving City-owned property.
 Some of the more typical requests include easements, declaring City-owned property surplus and available for sale to the public, donation of property, and use of City-owned property.